How much does Hardscaping cost in Austin, TX?

 Patios — Paver and Flagstone

-Paver patios use interlocking concrete pavers (Belgard, Pavestone, Unilock) installed over a 4-6 inch compacted crushed-stone base with polymeric sand joints.
-Standard installation sequence: excavate 7-9 inches below finished grade, install and compact #57 stone in 2-inch lifts, screed a 1-inch bedding sand layer, lay pavers with 3mm joints, compact with plate compactor, and sweep polymeric sand into joints.
-Pricing ranges $18-$28 per square foot installed depending on paver selection, pattern complexity, and site access.
+Paver patios use interlocking concrete pavers (Belgard, Pavestone, Unilock).
+We install them over a 4-6 inch compacted crushed-stone base with polymeric sand joints.
+Standard installation sequence: excavate 7-9 inches below finished grade.
+Install and compact #57 stone in 2-inch lifts.
+Screed a 1-inch bedding sand layer, then lay pavers with 3mm joints.
+Compact with a plate compactor and sweep polymeric sand into the joints.
+Pricing ranges $18-$28 per square foot installed.
+It depends on paver selection, pattern complexity, and site access.

 Flagstone patios use Texas fieldstone, Pennsylvania bluestone, or Oklahoma flagstone depending on the design aesthetic.
 Flagstone runs $22-$35 per square foot installed.
-The irregular shape and thickness variation means flagstone takes longer to install than paver but produces a more organic, naturalized look that works especially well in wooded lots and with the regional architecture around Cedar Park, Round Rock, and the older Austin neighborhoods.
+The irregular shape and thickness variation means flagstone takes longer to install than paver.
+But it produces a more organic, naturalized look.
+That look works especially well in wooded lots and with the regional architecture around Cedar Park, Round Rock, and the older Austin neighborhoods.

 Retaining Walls

-Austin’s rolling terrain means retaining walls show up on a lot of properties — managing grade changes between house and yard, supporting slopes in Round Rock and Cedar Park estates, or creating usable flat space in otherwise unusable backyards.
+Austin’s rolling terrain means retaining walls show up on a lot of properties.
+They manage grade changes between house and yard.
+They support slopes in Round Rock and Cedar Park estates.
+They create usable flat space in otherwise unusable backyards.
 Wall selection depends on height and soil conditions.

-For walls under 3 feet tall, segmental retaining wall block (Versa-Lok, Keystone, Pavestone) installed with proper base and backfill handles most residential applications.
-For walls 3-6 feet, we move to reinforced SRW systems with geogrid embedment into the backfill to provide structural stability.
-For walls over 4 feet tall, Texas code requires engineered design drawings from a licensed structural engineer — we coordinate that engineering as part of the project scope.
+For walls under 3 feet tall, segmental retaining wall block (Versa-Lok, Keystone, Pavestone) handles most residential applications.
+We install it with proper base and backfill.
+For walls 3-6 feet, we move to reinforced SRW systems with geogrid embedment into the backfill.
+That provides structural stability.
+For walls over 4 feet tall, Texas code requires engineered design drawings from a licensed structural engineer.
+We coordinate that engineering as part of the project scope.

-Every wall we build includes drainage: perforated pipe at the base behind the wall, #57 stone backfill for the first 12 inches behind the wall face, and filter fabric separating the drainage zone from native soil.
-Skip any of those three and the wall fails — we don’t build them without them.
+Every wall we build includes drainage.
+There is perforated pipe at the base behind the wall.
+We add #57 stone backfill for the first 12 inches behind the wall face.
+Filter fabric separates the drainage zone from native soil.
+Skip any of those three and the wall fails.
+We don’t build them without them.

 Fire Pits and Outdoor Features

 Gas and wood-burning fire pits are the most common outdoor feature requests in Austin.
-Wood-burning pits (typically 36-48 inches diameter) are simpler and cheaper — a stone or block ring built on a non-combustible base, usually $2,500-$5,000 installed.
-Gas fire pits are more complex but offer instant-on convenience and controllable flame — gas line run, burner pan, media (lava rock, glass, or logs), and ignition system bring installed cost to $4,500-$12,000.
+Wood-burning pits (36-48 inches diameter) are simpler and cheaper.
+They are a stone or block ring built on a non-combustible base, usually $2,500-$5,000 installed.
+Gas fire pits are more complex.
+But they offer instant-on convenience and controllable flame.
+A gas line run, burner pan, media (lava rock, glass, or logs), and ignition system bring installed cost to $4,500-$12,000.

-We also install outdoor kitchens, pergolas (structural component and footings; we coordinate the shade structure build with carpentry partners), and decorative stone accents — boulders, seat walls, and column features.
+We also install outdoor kitchens and pergolas.
+For pergolas we build the structural component and footings, and coordinate the shade structure with carpentry partners.
+We add decorative stone accents too: boulders, seat walls, and column features.

 Why Austin Hardscaping Requires Local Expertise

 Three things about Central Texas make hardscape different from other regions.
 One: the clay soil moves with moisture and temperature.
-Proper base prep with crushed stone (not sand, not decomposed granite) is non-negotiable.
-Two: the freeze-thaw cycle.
-Austin sees 15-30 freeze-thaw cycles every winter.
-Materials and assemblies have to tolerate that movement.
-Three: caliche limestone can show up at shallow depths — we’ve hit solid rock at 18 inches in parts of Green Hills and Forest Hills.
-That requires pneumatic breakers or rock saws for excavation, which some contractors don’t have.
+So proper base prep with crushed stone (not sand, not decomposed granite) is non-negotiable.
+Two: expansive clay swells when wet and shrinks hard in drought.
+Every assembly has to tolerate that seasonal movement.
+Three: caliche and limestone bedrock show up at shallow depths across the area.
+We have hit solid rock at 18 inches in parts of West Austin, Westlake, and the western Hill Country.
+That requires pneumatic breakers or rock saws for excavation.
+Some contractors do not have those.

 We have been building hardscape in these conditions long enough to know where the failure points are.
-That’s why our standard base depth is 6 inches in most cases (not 3-4 inches that some crews cut to), why we use polymeric sand on all paver joints (not plain sand), and why every wall includes perforated drainage pipe even when the design doesn’t strictly require it.
+That’s why our standard base depth is 6 inches in most cases (not 3-4 inches that some crews cut to).
+That’s why we use polymeric sand on all paver joints, not plain sand.
+And that’s why every wall includes perforated drainage pipe, even when the design doesn’t strictly require it.

 Coordinating with Other Property Work